 By Simon Gould

 Many people choose to run on a treadmill for many reasons.
 We at Treadmill.run are one of them.
 But what reasons are there for running on a treadmill over running outside?
-It's very fashionable to describe treadmill running as boring and not worth doing.
-But 50 million Americans choose to do it every year so there must be some advantages.
-They wouldn't do it otherwise.
+It’s very fashionable to describe treadmill running as boring and not worth doing.
+But 50 million Americans choose to do it every year so there must be some pros to running on a treadmill.
+They wouldn’t do it otherwise.
 So here the advantages of using a treadmill.

 1. The treadmill console